Application Guidelines – Media & Design

 – Uploading video files can take more time than expected.
 Do not leave the uploading of your work samples to the last minute.
 Once you know what Work Sample excerpts you will be submitting, upload them to the application form.
 You can always save and close your application form and go back to it at a later date.

-Applicants may submit two 5-minute audio excerpts of their work.
+You may submit two 5-minute audio excerpts of your work.

 File name: Label each file starting with a number 01 through 02, followed by the title of the work ex.
 01_Landscape.mp3.
 Do not label the file with your name.